SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 > **Warning**
-> The current Kusto SDK shows logs ingestion failures at a file-level rather than at record level.
-This results in failure in the ingestion of all records batched in the file.
-Thus, for data that might have invalid or corrupt records, the connector follows the at-most-once delivery semantics.
+> The Kusto ingestion failures are logged at file level.
+Therefore, a single log entry for records that fail to get ingested via file ingestion.
+Also, a single malformed record in a file results in failure of ingestion for the entire file.

 ### Kusto Table and Table Mapping Setup